A Novel Image Denoising Algorithm Using Concepts of Quantum Many-Body Theory: Simulation Results

 Fig.~\ref{fig:hywindow} shows the denoising performance of De-QuIP in terms of PSNR as a function of the search window size for the Gaussian and Poisson noise cases.
 For these simulations, the patch size is kept fixed at $7 \times 7$ for all images.
-Note that in these simulations patches overlap.
-In Fig.~\ref{fig:hywindow}, one can see that in both cases, the denoising ability increases with the size of the search window before roughly stabilizing beyond a size $20 \times 20$.
+Note that in these simulations patches overlap, given that consecutive target patches are one pixel away from each other, both in the horizontal and vertical direction.
+In Fig.~\ref{fig:hywindow}, one can see that in both cases, the denoising ability increases with the size of the search window before roughly stabilizing beyond a size $20 \times 20$ for both noise models.
 These observations show that the patch neighborhood is important to increase the denoising performance but larger search windows do not bring additional information about the neighborhood due to the inverse square nature of the interaction term.
 It is also important to notice that the computation time increases with the search window size, as shown in the right y-axis in Fig.~\ref{fig:hywindow}.
 The use of a relatively moderate size search window is computationally more efficient while preserving the image attributes using the proposed interaction framework.
 Note that these results are consistent for other patch sizes.
 Therefore, for simplicity, in this work we choose a search window size of $15 \times 15$, $21 \times 21$ and $33 \times 33$ respectively for the patch sizes of $5 \times 5$, $7 \times 7$ and $11 \times 11$.
+One interesting observation can be drawn here, that the search window size changes with the patch size and not with the noise model within the proposed algorithm.